 ISPs can decide to differentiate their entertainment packages to appeal to residential accounts, or to specialize in providing added services to businesses, such as a variety of cloud storage options.

-WHILE COMPETITION WILL REDUCE MARKET PRICES FOR BROADBAND, THIS WILL BE OFFSET BY THE INCREASED DIVERSITY OF OFFERINGS THAT ISPS WILL BE ABLE TO OFFER.
+WHILE COMPETITION WILL REDUCE MARKET PRICES FOR BROADBAND, THIS WILL BE OFFSET BY THE INCREASED DIVERSITY OF OFFERINGS THAT ISPS WILL BE ABLE TO DELIVER.

-For example, AT&T currently offers a variety of entertainment packages that allow consumers to choose exactly what they want to see, from regional sports to Vietnamese sit-coms.
-On the other hand, Verizon offers very comprehensive packages for business accounts, which include solutions for digital security, cloud storage options and even a portfolio of options to connect industrial equipment to the IoT.
-CenturyLink found yet another way to distinguish itself, with convenient packages that cater to the needs of smaller businesses.
+Some may offer entertainment packages that allow consumers to choose exactly what they want to see, from regional sports to Vietnamese sit-coms.
+On the other hand, comprehensive packages for business accounts, which include solutions for digital security, cloud storage options and even a portfolio of options to connect industrial equipment to the Internet of Things (IoT) may be a specialist offering.
+Some find more niche ways to distinguish their services, with convenient packages that cater to the needs of smaller businesses.

-Open access broadband will allow ISPs to further diversify their offerings so that competition will not be based solely on price, but on the provider's ability to appeal to specific groups of potential customers.
+Open-access broadband will allow ISPs to further diversify their offerings so that competition will not be based solely on price, but on the provider's ability to appeal to specific groups of potential customers.